XeroAPI/Xero-NetStandard/README.md

 ```

 About the settings:
-- BaseUrl, ConsumerKey, and ConsumerSecret are rerquired by all application types.
+- BaseUrl, ConsumerKey, and ConsumerSecret are required by all application types.
 - CallbackUrl must be set to oob or your callback url when using public/partner applications
 - SigningCertPath and SigningCertPassword must be set when using private/partner applications.
 Note if you created your signning certificate with no password you must include a blank value for SigningCertPassword